omar-polo/gmid/README.md

 *../*
 or trailing
 *..*
-in the requests made by clients, so it's impossible to serve content outside the
-*docs*
-directory by mistake, and will also refuse to follow symlinks.
+in the requests made by clients and will refuse to follow symlinks.
 Furthermore, on
 OpenBSD,
 pledge(2)